 Simon the Zealot

 Originally an Essene scribe from the Qumran community.
 He left it along with Barabbas and joined the armed Zealots because he wanted to do more than talk, he wanted to change the world through revolution.
-But when he went to investigate the Nazarene in Galilee to see if he was an ally or enemy, he became a follower and refused to return to Barabbas.
-His scribal knowledge of the Scriptures and other Jewish literature of the Second Temple period makes him a faithful narrator of the theological and supernatural reality behind the historical events they are living.
-He also has a crush on Mary Magdalene, the hot new convert.
+But when he went to investigate the Nazarene in Galilee to see if he was an ally or enemy, he became a follower.
+He has a crush on Mary Magdalene, the hot new convert.

+Full name, Marcus Lucius Longinus.
 An older centurion of ruthless discipline and skill in killing the enemy, especially those brigands, the Zealots.
 He is charged with hunting down Barabbas and the two brothers, Demas and Gestas.
-As a man of Law, he is devoted to justice, but his conscience is in conflict because of his participation in an atrocity ordered by Pilate.
+He is devoted to justice, but his conscience is in conflict because of his participation in an atrocity ordered by Pilate.
 Is Caesar the savior of Rome, or is he living a lie of mere power?

-The greedy power hungry Jewish ruler who kills John the Baptizer and conspires with Rome to defeat the Zealots.
-The Herodians are the ruling Jewish elite who are considered traitors to their people by god fearing Jews because of their sympathy for Rome.
-The consumate politician, and sellout.
+The greedy power-hungry Jewish ruler who kills John the Baptizer and conspires with Rome to defeat the Zealots.
+The Herodians are the ruling Jewish elite who are considered traitors to their people by god-fearing Jews because of their sympathy for Rome.

 Eleazar the Giant

-A captive of the Parthians, Eleazar is given as a diplomatic peace gift to Caesar, through the help of Herod Antipas.
-On his journey from Mesopotamia to Antioch in the north, he hears about the Nazarene rabbi who fulfills the prophecies of Messiah, the Seed of Eve.
-As a Seed of the Serpent, the Messiah is his archenemy who cursed his people.
-So there is only one thing Eleazar is set upon doing: escaping his captivity and hunting down the Nazarene to kill him.
+A captive of the Parthians, Eleazar is given as a diplomatic peace gift to Caesar.
+He hears about the Nazarene rabbi who fulfills the prophecies of Messiah, the Seed of Eve.
+As a Seed of the Serpent himself, the Messiah is his archenemy who cursed his people.
+So there is only one thing Eleazar is set upon doing: escaping his captivity to kill the Nazarene.

 The archangels have fought against the Seed of the Serpent through the entire series of novels, and they are not going to stop now, as they protect the Messiah and bind the gods of the land as part of his victorious triumph over the principalities and powers.